TheGooberGoblin/ProjectJanusOS/README.md

 # 🚀 Janus | Version 1.0 Release | Offline Prompt-Based Operating System for LLMs
+By Poesyne Labs in collaboration with OpenAi's GPT-4o

 Ever wish you could run an AI system that’s **fully visible**, doesn’t need the cloud, and works across models like **GPT-4o, Claude, Gemini, or DeepSeek**?